-The NPFMC will meet in person and online April 4 – 11, 2023 at the Hilton Hotel in Anchorage, Alaska.
+NPFMC will meet in person and online October 2-11, 2023 at the Hilton Hotel in Anchorage, Alaska.

-The schedule, eAgenda, review documents schedule, and a short summary of agenda items is forthcoming.
+The schedule, eAgenda, pre-meeting review documents schedule and timing is available.
+A short summary of agenda items is forthcoming.

 To sign up for text alerts about all three meetings, text “NPFMC” to 1-833-237-1598.
 Please contact firstname.lastname@example.org if you need help or have questions.

 The Hilton room block is now open.
 Please use this link to book your stay by September 15, 2023.